Azure/azure-iot-library/configuration/README.md

 - `get<T>(key)`: use when you expect the returned value to be anything other than a string; _e.g._ an object, array, etc.
 - `getString(key)`: use when you expect the returned value to be a string

+Both methods return `null` if no value is set for the passed key.

 The `key` parameter can be either a string or an array of strings.
 If `key` is a string, `get` and `getString` return the associated value.
 If `key` is an array, however, `get` and `getString` will walk down through a nested object to return the associated value.
 For example:

 ```typescript